 For travelers who like a bit of adventure with their romance, Progreso is one of the best kitesurfing and windsurfing in the world.
 On the western side of the beach, there are several schools that give lessons.

 4. Swim in the Cenotes at Hacienda Mucuyché

 Beyond the swimmable cenotes (cen-no-tays), Merida is also known for its gorgeous haciendas.

-These sprawling estates, found all over Mexico and the Yucatan Peninsula, are no longer used as single family homes.
+These sprawling estates found all over Mexico and the Yucatan Peninsula, are no longer used as single-family homes.
 In fact, many were abandoned centuries ago, and some have been left in ruin.
-Others have been restored, and are now used for parties, weddings and private events.
+Others have been restored, and are now used for parties, weddings, and private events.

 Among the most beautiful and best cenotes in Merida, is the popular Cenotes Hacienda Mucuyché.
 Located about one hour from Merida, this popular destination will give you the chance to tour a hacienda and swim in its two cenotes after your tour.

 Hacienda Mucuyché has only been partially restored, so it is welcoming to visitors, but also left a bit untouched to give it a vintage charm.
-You must go with a guided tour, so make sure to plan ahead for your visit.
+You must go on a guided tour, so make sure to plan ahead for your visit.